brianreumere/maubot-uuid/README.md

-# maubot-uuid
+# maubot-uuidbot

-A Maubot plugin to generate UUIDs.
+A Maubot plugin to generate version 4 (unique) UUIDs.